mezo-org/mezod/docs/upgrades.md

 ### Versioning

 Mezo client uses `v0.Y.Z-rcN` versioning pattern for the initial phase of the project where only testnet is available.
 The major version is fixed to `0` before mainnet readiness is reached.
 Moreover, all testnet version all release candidates (`-rcN`) to indicate that the software is still in the testing phase.

 Once mainnet readiness is reached, the major version will be bumped to `1` and proper semantic versioning will be used (`vX.Y.Z`) from there.
 The first mainnet release will be `v1.0.0`.

 ### Testnet

 Here is the list of upgrades performed on the Mezo Matsnet testnet.
 The `-rcN` suffix is omitted for brevity.
 Always assume the latest `-rcN` suffix for the given version.
-Consult the [tags list](https://github.com/mezo-org/mezod/tags) for full version information.
+Consult the <!-- markdown-link-check-disable-line --> [tags list](https://github.com/mezo-org/mezod/tags) for full version information.

 | Version  | Block   | Type                                       | Details                                                                                                                                                                                 |